bltlab/seqscore/README.md

 ```
 Mention	Type	Span	Sentence
-University of Pennsylvania	ORG	0-3	University of Pennsylvania is in West Philadelphia , Pennsylvania .
+University of Pennsylvania	ORG	0-3	University of Pennsylvania is in Philadelphia , Pennsylvania .
-West Philadelphia	LOC	5-7	University of Pennsylvania is in West Philadelphia , Pennsylvania .
+Philadelphia	LOC	5-6	University of Pennsylvania is in Philadelphia , Pennsylvania .
-Pennsylvania	LOC	8-9	University of Pennsylvania is in West Philadelphia , Pennsylvania .
+Pennsylvania	LOC	7-8	University of Pennsylvania is in Philadelphia , Pennsylvania .
 ```

 Each row contains one mention, so if there are multiple mentions in a sentence, there